hala-otb/Future-Seekers---Business-Analytics-Nanodegree-Program/README.md

 -use a combination of Excel functions (e.g., IF statements, INDEX and MATCH, calculating descriptive statistics with the IF statement, drop downs, data validation, VLOOKUP).
 -analyze and forecast financial business metrics using Excel .
 -create visualizations of a business metric and use Excel to create a financial forecast model.

+## Project 3 : Predicting Diamond Prices

+### Project Introduction
+A jewelry company wants to put in a bid to purchase a large set of diamonds, but is unsure how much it should bid.
+In this project, you will use the results from a predictive model to make a recommendation on how much the jewelry company should bid for the diamonds.